hongleizhang/RSPapers/README.md

 * Zhang et al. **Deep learning based recommender system: A survey and new perspectives**. arXiv preprint arXiv:1707.07435 (2017).

+* Singhal et al. **Use of Deep Learning in Modern Recommendation System: A Summary of Recent Works.** arXiv preprint arXiv:1712.07525 (2017).

 ## Classical Recommender System